ArthurClemens/mod_yaml_import/README.md

 ## Importing categories

-A YAML file to create new categories could look like this:
+A YAML file to create new categories should have at least the attributes `title` and `name`.
+Example:

     %YAML 1.1
     ---